Advice > Software engineering

 I really like that Meta is committed to building community and connections, and not just about telecommunications and content creation.
 I really connect with this mission of bringing the world together and creating more connections.

-You can also read this for a complete guide to answering the "Why do you want to work at Meta?" interview question.
+Click here to read our complete guide to answering the "Why do you want to work at Meta?" interview question.

 Meta typically asks this type of behavioral question during the initial screens or in the getting-to-know-you interview at onsite/full loop stage.